• Sun. Dec 21st, 2025

 WHAT IS A 'TRAPPED BUYER?'

 A ‘Trapped buyer’ is a term that often refers to property owners in Cyprus who have bought real estate without title deeds.
-Although this may seem somewhat peculiar, this practice is common across the island, especially when purchasing off-plan or properties on new developments.
+Although this may seem somewhat peculiar, this practice is common across Cyprus, especially when purchasing off-plan or properties on new developments.

 A LEGAL PROMISE

 Buying a property in a new development often means that title deeds will be issued after a legal process is followed.
-This process can typically take a few years to complete, which means that these purchases are based on a legal promise instead.
-On several occasions, title deeds are issued, but this is dependent on several factors and obligations that have to be fulfilled by all stakeholders.
+This means that purchases of this nature are based on a legal promise instead.
+In light of this, this process of title deed transfer can take several years to complete, leaving several buyers out in the cold, unable to obtain title deeds.

 NO GUARANTEES

-Unfortunately, several buyers of new-build property often find themselves unable to obtain title deeds.
+Whilst in most cases, title deeds are eventually issued, this is still dependent on several factors.
+Several obligations have to be fulfilled by all stakeholders concerned before any such transfer.
+If these obligations are not met, then title deeds are simply not issued.
+This causes delays and, in some cases, a constant legal battle.
 Many have found to their dismay that this occurs mainly because of outstanding mortgages on the property.
-Creditors often block the transfer of deeds until all monies owed, usually by the developer or a previous owner, are paid.
-Defined as trapped buyers, these property owners are then subjected to a series of legal battles if they try to obtain title deeds.
-There is often no guarantee of an outcome, and most find themselves with no title deeds.
+This means that creditors often block the transfer of deeds until all monies owed, usually by the developer or a previous owner, are paid.
+Defined as trapped buyers, these property owners are then subjected to a series of legal battles in their attempts to obtain title deeds with no guarantee of an outcome.

 SEEKING A LEGAL SOLUTION

-In excess of 10,000 such cases are currently pending.
-All of the Cyprus government bodies concerned are actively seeking a legal solution for trapped property owners, but they are facing an uphill legal struggle.
-They have constantly tried to introduce a series of new amendments to relevant legislation, but this has been thwarted constantly by creditors.
+Although trapped property owners remain optimistic, they are still facing an uphill legal struggle.
+With in excess of 10,000 such cases currently pending, all of the Cyprus government bodies concerned are actively seeking a legal solution.
+Their attempts to introduce a series of new amendments to relevant legislation have been constantly thwarted by creditors.

 AN APPEALS COURT DECISION

 A new law that was passed in 2015 was enacted to enable the land registry to re-examine applications for title deeds.
-This was halted, however, when an appeal against this law was immediately launched.
-A recent appeals court decision has found that this new law was, in part, illegal.
-It ruled that the land registry has no right to transfer the title deeds of mortgaged properties, as this would cause lenders to incur unrecoverable losses.
+This was halted, however, when an appeal was immediately launched.
+Another recent appeal has found that the new law was, in part, invalid and that the land registry has no right to transfer any title deeds of properties that are still mortgaged.
+It was also stipulated that any such laws would cause lenders to incur unrecoverable losses.

 NEW SOLUTIONS